Molecular Microbiology: Biochemistry to Disease

 For further information and research opportunities, please see the staff page of individual researchers below:

-Our research on molecular microbiology: biochemistry to disease is supported by and feeds into the following flagship research institutes and centres.
+Our research on molecular microbiology: biochemistry to disease is supported by and feeds into the following research institutes and Centres of excellence.